 Make Adjustments While Standing with a Paddle

-Whether chasing tailing reds or sight-fishing bedded bass, fishing from the standing position can give you an advantage.
-Standing allows for longer and more accurate casts and provides the ability to pitch and flip baits, too.
+Whether chasing tailing reds or sight-fishing bedded bass, fishing from a standing position can give you an advantage.
+Standing allows for longer and more accurate casts, and provides the ability to pitch and flip baits, too.
 The paddle plays a critical role in maintaining or adjusting your position to best present the bait to fish.
-Keeping the paddle close at hand is a must and the RAILBLAZA QuickGrip Hip Clip is a good solution to storing the paddle without unnecessary bending up and down.
+Keeping the paddle close at hand is a must, and the RAILBLAZA QuickGrip Hip Clip is a good solution to storing the paddle without unnecessary bending up and down.